H.R. 925: Dismantle DEI Act of 2025

 Who benefits from H.R.
 925?

-Workers who object to mandatory ideological trainings or statements
+Workers who object to required trainings or statements

-If you are asked to complete training or sign statements the bill defines as prohibited, H.R.
-925 is designed to block that in covered federal settings and federally funded programs.
+If you're asked to complete training or sign a statement the bill defines as a prohibited practice, H.R.
+925 is written to block that in covered federal settings and federally funded programs.

-Companies that do not use the practices targeted by the bill may have an easier time certifying compliance when bidding on federal contracts above $10,000.
+Companies that already avoid the practices the bill targets may find it easier to certify compliance when bidding on federal contracts over $10,000.

 Historically Black Colleges and Universities

-HBCUs are singled out for an exemption from the bill's grant funding restrictions, so they would not face the same federal grant conditions as other schools and recipients.
+HBCUs are singled out for an exemption from the bill's grant funding restrictions, so they wouldn't face the same federal grant conditions as other schools and recipients.

 Who is affected by H.R.
 925?